High Triglycerides: Root Causes and Natural Support Strategies

 To reduce stress, I recommend that you practice meditation, breathwork, muscle relaxation strategies, gratitude, journaling, stretching, reading scripture, and prayer.
 Spend time in nature.
 Seek support and uplifting activities with friends and family.
 Have some dedicated me-time as well.

 To improve your sleep, I recommend that you develop a relaxing bedtime routine that works for you.
-Turn down electronics and avoid sugar, heavy foods, and alcohol several hours before going to sleep.
+Turn down electronics and avoid sugar, heavy foods, and alcohol for several hours before going to sleep.

 Reading, crossword puzzles, journaling, listening to calming music, and meditation are great ideas to calm your mind and get ready for deep and restorative sleep.
 Follow a regular sleep schedule that supports your body’s circadian rhythms.
 Invest in a supportive bed and comfortable bedding and pillows.
 Make sure to sleep 7 to 9 hours a night.